department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/emergency-care-mashup/conversation-guide.md

     - If no: how do you go about finding information about VA locations?

 - Have you ever visited an emergency care clinic in the past (VA or non-VA)?
-    - If yes, can you tell me about that?
+    - If yes: can you tell me about that?
     - (VA/non-VA location?
 Why that one?
 How did you find it?)
     - (What is your understanding of your benefit coverge in the event of an emergency?)